websavers/centos2alma_openvz/README.md

 # Usage

+Check to be sure the container is recognized as convertible by almaconvert8:

+`./centos2alma_openvz.sh <CTID> --check`

+If all is well, begin conversion:

 `./centos2alma_openvz.sh <CTID>`

 IMPORTANT: Once you have confirmed the conversion has been successul and you do not need to reset to the CentOS 7 snapshot, run these commands to delete the snapshots created by this process: